eikek/webapp-stub/README.md

 # webapp stub

+- [ ] cache of view responses
+- [ ] retry startup connecting to postgres

 This is a template repository for making starting a new Scala3 project a bit quicker.
 It provides a runnable web application, github actions etc.